maptimeLA/Tiled-Historical-Maps/1888 Sanborn/1888 Sanborn Readme.md

 ##  1988 Sanborn map notes

 Not all of the scans from the UCLA library were georeferenced.
 The georefenced ones are PDFs.
 The non-referenced are JPGs.
+The maps are in two volumes.

 (None of the Sanborn scans available from LAPL are georeferenced.)